stouset/twitter_bootstrap_form_for/README.markdown

 Dependencies
 ============

-None, although it will work best with the styling provided by Twitter Bootstrap.
+Nothing but Rails, although it will work best with the stylesheets provided by Twitter Bootstrap.
+Check out the [less-rails-bootstrap] gem for easy integration with Rails 3.1 apps.

 Syntax
 ======